nkratzke/pingpong/README.md

 To do a benchmark you have to set up a _siege_, a _ping_ and a _pong_ host.
 We assume these are Linux hosts with git, apt-get and curl installed.
-Install this package on all of this three hosts by running following commands.
+Install this package on the ping and the pong hosts by running following commands.

 ```
 git clone https://github.com/nkratzke/pingpong.git